 min 6 days: start Salta, finish Uyuni (or vice versa)

 Salares of Uyuni, Bolivia

 min 8 days: round trip from Salta

-Heading north through the multi-coloured rockscape of the Quebrada de Humahuaca, and the swirling rock formations of Tres Cruces, we cross the border at La Quiaca into Villazon, Bolivia: a country which is much more indigenous and where you’ll feel a world away from the westernised sophistication of Buenos Aires (or even Salta, for that matter).
+We set out heading north through the varicoloured rockscape of the Quebrada de Humahuaca, spending a day and a half exploring the multiple highlights of this UNESCO protected area.
+We cross the border at La Quiaca into Villazon, Bolivia, a country with an almost entirely indigenous population where you’ll feel a world away from the westernised sophistication of Buenos Aires (or even Salta, for that matter).

 From here we enter cowboy country: this is where the real Butch Cassidy and the Sundance Kid spent their final years.
 If you have an extra day or two to spare, we can arrange visits to the scene of their final hold-up, and to the shoot-out where they met their end, along with screenings of the classic Hollywood movie starring Paul Newman and Robert Redford.

-Our departure point for a four day trip to the Salares of Uyuni is Tupiza.
-It's a small jewel of a town in the Bolivian lowlands, and at 2,950m altitude it's perfect for acclimatisation.
-On your 4x4 trip you will see flamingo-flocked lagoons of myriad colours, onto the spitting geysers, the strange rock formations of Arbol de Piedra and the oasis-like Isla del Pescado before arriving in the largest and highest salt flats in the world: the Salares of Uyuni.
-White salt flats meet blue sky as far as the eye can see: a truly unforgettable experience.
+On your 4x4 trip you will see flamingo-flocked lagoons of myriad colours, spitting geysers, the strange rock formations of Arbol de Piedra and the oasis-like Isla del Pescado before arriving at the legendary Bolivian salt flats: the biggest and highest in the world: the Salares of Uyuni.
+Pure white salt meets blue sky as far as the eye can see: a truly unforgettable experience.